acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 string

-Applies custom css class to the top level element.
+Specifies a custom CSS class for the component.

 **Default value**: undefined
 ### dataTimezone {#opt-dataTimezone}